- Category

 The Cafe serves soups, salads, sandwiches, and snacks.
 Eat at the Cafe or take food to the Garden View Lounge to relax, recharge, and enjoy views of the Blanke Sculpture Terrace.
 The Cafe closes one hour before the Museum closes.

-Panorama Restaurant will have special set of dining events during Art in Bloom.
+Panorama Restaurant will have a special set of dining events during Art in Bloom.
 Their regular menus and seating options will not be available during the festival.

 Afternoon Tea

-Parking and Museum Shuttle
+Parking and Museum shuttle